adeharo9/cpp-dotenv/README.md

 ## Known issues

-The complete list of issues con be consulted at the [issues page](https://github.com/adeharo9/cpp-dotenv/issues).
+The complete list of issues can be consulted at the [issues page](https://github.com/adeharo9/cpp-dotenv/issues).

 1. [Variable resolution on values not yet vailable](https://github.com/adeharo9/cpp-dotenv/issues/3)